alphagov/tech-ops/cyber-security/components/csls-splunk-broker/docs/user-guide.md

    cf create-service splunk unlimited SERVICE_NAME
    ```

-   Where `SERVICE_NAME` is a is a unique descriptive name for this service
+   Where `SERVICE_NAME` is a unique descriptive name for this service
    instance.
 For example:

    ```